VirtualFlyBrain/neuron-to-paper-nlp/README.md

 python src/owl_to_json.py
 ```
 This script only transforms the subclasses of the `neuron` class (`FBbt:00005106`) and generates the [fbbt-cedar.jsonl](resources/fbbt-cedar.jsonl)

+During this transformation a set of steps are applied to entity labels and synonyms to enrich aliases and generate new ones:
+    1. Texts inside parentheses are removed
+    1. '-' replaced by ' '
+    1. Ignored words (eg. neuron, secondary etc.) cleaned to increase match
+    1. Plural and singular variations of 'neuron'
+    1. Greek letters replaced by their symbol (alpha -> α)

 2- Run SciSpacy model trainer:
 ```